-This feature is available to customers whose subscription includes ABM Scorecard, and the Account Hub.
+This feature is available to customers whose subscription includes ABM Scorecard, and Data Studio.
 For a more detailed feature overview of Scorecard, check out this article.

 Setting Up Your Scorecard

 Adding Account Lists

-In order to leverage Scorecard, you must have created at least one Account List in the Account Hub.
+In order to leverage Scorecard, you must have created at least one Account List in Data Studio.
 To start adding Account Lists to your Scorecard view, simply click the “Add List” button.